Acrivastine use while Breastfeeding

 Effects in Breastfed Infants

-There are no reports of infants breastfed during maternal therapy with acrivastine.
+Relevant published information on acrivastine was not found as of the revision date.
 In one telephone follow-up study, mothers reported irritability and colicky symptoms 10% of infants exposed to various antihistamines and drowsiness was reported in 1.6% of infants.
 None of the reactions required medical attention.

 CAS Registry Number